databricks/sbt-spark-package/README.md

 *spPublish*

 You can publish a new release using `sbt spPublish`.
+The HEAD commit on your local repository will be used as the git commit sha for your release.
+Therefore, please make sure that your local commit is indeed the version you would like to make a release for, and that you have pushed that commit to the master branch on your remote.

 The required settings for `spPublish` are:

 ```scala
 // You must have an Open Source License.
 Some common licenses can be found in: http://opensource.org/licenses